ThomasMariaFrey/Comparative-Analysis-of-SUMO-and-MATSim-in-a-Case-Study/README.md

 The software tool can be downloaded here: [CEMDAP Download](https://www.caee.utexas.edu/prof/bhat/cemdap.htm).
 How the input data, that is being created by the following scripts, can be imported in to CEMDAP is described in detail in the CEMDAP user manual.
 This manual is found in the download link.

 The directory *CEMDAP* contains all files necessary for the creation of the input data.
 The five creation files, noted by the CEMDAP_ at the beginning of the filename, are used to create output files in the *data* directory.
 The output files correspond in name to the creation files, except for *CEMDAP_LevelOfServiceGenerator.py* which generates the output files *losoffpk.dat*, *lospeakam.dat* and *lospeakpm.dat*.
-Additional data is provided in the geodata.py file.
+Data sources are provided in the geodata.py file.

 ## 2. CaDyTS